 - Is there a stressful event in my future?

-- Organize your thoughts and identify short-term and long-term goals.
+- Organize your thoughts by identifying your short-term and long-term goals.

-- Identify your goals and tasks and prioritize your available time.
+- Prioritize your tasks and use your available time intentionally.

-Timeboxing: This is very similar to time blocking but you decide if each task time is a hard or soft timebox.
+Timeboxing is a time-management strategy similar to time blocking, but with one key difference: you decide whether each task has a hard or soft time limit.

 - Work for 25 minutes